 Application : Applied

-Explanation on application of the practice : The Chairman of the Group NRC is Mr Ou Shian Waei, the Senior Independent Non-Executive Director of the Bank.
+Explanation on application of the practice : The Chairman of the Group NRC is Mr Ou Shian Waei, an Independent Director of the Bank.

 Explanation for departure :

-Large companies are rec quired to complete the columns below.
-Non-large companies are
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

-encouraged to complet

 Measure :

 Timeframe :